 Quick Comparison Table for Those in a Hurry

-| Criterion | Disposable Protections | Washable Protections |
+| Criterion | Disposable Products | Washable Products |

 |---|---|---|

-| Annual cost | $1,300-2,700 | $160-320 (after initial purchase) |
+| Annual cost | $1,300–$2,700 | $160–$320 (after initial purchase) |

-| Initial investment | $30-50/month | $220-440 |
+| Initial investment | $30–$50/month | $220–$440 |

 | Lifespan | Single use | 3–5 years |

-| Maximum absorption | 100ml | 300ml per protection |
+| Maximum absorption | 100ml | 300ml per garment |

-| Comfortable wear time | 3h | 12h |
+| Comfortable wear time | 3 hours | 12 hours |

-| Discretion | Average (noise, bulk) | Excellent (like underwear) |
+| Discretion | Average (noise, bulk) | Excellent (looks like regular underwear) |

-| Comfort | Variable | Very high (soft fabrics) |
+| Comfort | Variable | Very high (soft, breathable fabrics) |

-| Organization | Permanent stock needed | 5-7 protections + laundry |
+| Organization | Permanent stock needed | 5–7 pairs + laundry routine |

-| Ecological impact | 550lbs waste/year | Zero waste |
+| Ecological impact | 550 lbs waste/year | Zero waste |

 Detailed Cost Analysis of Incontinence Underwear: The Real 3-Year Calculation